Sour Cream Coffee Cake Loaf is a simple cake with a buttery, cinnamon-y topping. Perfect for all-day sweet snacking!

 - Unsalted butter: The butter will need to be softened before mixing.
 You can get tips for doing that here: How to Soften Butter

-- Vanilla extract: I love the addition of vanilla to this cake, but another extract would work well, too.
+- Vanilla extract: I love the addition of vanilla to this cake, but another extract (like almond extract) would work well, too.

 - Sour cream: Use full-fat sour cream for the best results.